WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta3/index.md

 ### Debug Output on Visual Studio for Windows

 `Console.WriteLine()` calls are now being forwarded to a Meadow output window in Visual Studio on Windows, enabling basic debug output.
 Make sure to upgrade your Meadow Visual Studio extension to get support.

+### Meadow.CLI Udpdates

+In order to be compatible with the file system changes, the `Meadow.CLI` has also been updated.
+Make sure download and use the [new binaries](https://www.wildernesslabs.co/downloads?f=/Meadow_CLI/Latest/MeadowCLI.zip).

 ## Beta 3.1